crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Resting
 ========================================

-If you press '5', you will rest until your hit points or magic return to full.
+If you press '5', you will rest until your health or magic return to full.
 You can rest for just one turn by pressing '.' or 's'.

 Resting stops if a monster appears or if you are otherwise interrupted.